AyushJhin07/Automation/docs/operations/queue.md

 This tri-process topology keeps queue responsibilities isolated across dedicated containers while sharing the same build artifacts.

+### Launch sequencing

+For predictable queue behaviour, launch production processes in the following order:

+1. `npm run start:api` (or the API container/Procfile entry)
+2. `npm run start:scheduler`
+3. `npm run start:worker`
+4. `npm run start:timers`

+Starting the scheduler before the worker is acceptable, but the worker must be online before queue backlog grows.
+The [`/api/health/queue/heartbeat`](../../server/routes/production-health.ts) probe confirms that the worker heartbeat is current and the queue depth is draining.

+If you prefer to co-locate everything inside the API process for a lightweight environment, export `ENABLE_INLINE_WORKER=true` (or `INLINE_EXECUTION_WORKER=true`) before starting the server.
+The API boot sequence will start `executionQueueService` inline and expose the same health endpoints without requiring the dedicated worker container.
+Unset the flag to return to the recommended multi-process deployment.

 ## Local development with Docker Compose

 A minimal Redis instance suitable for local queue development can be started with Docker Compose: